defano/jsegue/README.md

 #### 1. Install the library:

-JSegue will soon be published to Maven Central; include the library in your Maven project's POM, like:
+JSegue is published to Maven Central; include the library in your Maven project's POM, like:

 ```
 <dependency>